 By Order dated November 26, 2012 [Doc.
-134], the Court granted partial summary judgment, for the reasons stated by the Court in its bench ruling, on the parties' partial summary judgment motions2 (1) in favor of Walgreen against NPI in the amount of \$1,260,549.02, comprising (a) the so-called "authorized return" of five "branded" products by Walgreen to NPI in the amount of \$1,179,559.02, and (b) a related authorized price reduction of \$80,950, and (2) in favor of Walgreen against NXXI for chargebacks in the amount of \$156,839.57 based on Walgreen's reason codes "DDLS, DCOU, PA, and SVCL" (deals, coupons, price adjustments based on audit and miscellaneous store claims), which were not contested by NXXI.
+134], the Court granted partial summary judgment, for the reasons stated by the Court in its bench ruling, on the parties' partial summary judgment motions (1) in favor of Walgreen against NPI in the amount of \$1,260,549.02, comprising (a) the so-called "authorized return" of five "branded" products by Walgreen to NPI in the amount of \$1,179,559.02, and (b) a related authorized price reduction of \$80,950, and (2) in favor of Walgreen against NXXI for chargebacks in the amount of \$156,839.57 based on Walgreen's reason codes "DDLS, DCOU, PA, and SVCL" (deals, coupons, price adjustments based on audit and miscellaneous store claims), which were not contested by NXXI.

-The Court also concluded when deciding Walgreen's motion for partial summary judgment that Ill.
+The Court also concluded when deciding Walgreen's motion for partial summary judgment that III.
 Comp.
-Stat.
-5/2-210(5)3 does not give Walgreen the right to demand, on a delegation theory, NPI's performance of Walgreen's chargebacks to NXXI based on NPI's undertaking to NXXI in the APA to assume such obligations.
+Stat. $5/2-210(5)^4$ does not give Walgreen the right to demand, on a delegation theory, NPI's performance of Walgreen's chargebacks to NXXI based on NPI's undertaking to NXXI in the APA to assume such obligations.
 Rule 56 Tr. at 82-3.
 That is because the APA is, on its face, not merely or primarily a sale of goods transaction and, therefore, is outside the scope of Article 2 of the UCC.
 Id.
-This conclusion is also the law of the case for any other arguments premised on Article 2 of the UCC applying to claims based on the APA.
+This conclusion is also the law of the

-1 References to trial testimony are designated as Tr. , if taken from live testimony at the trial held by the Court on June 10, 11 and 13, 2013; Decl. ¶ , if taken from a declaration submitted as direct testimony for the trial; and Depo. , if taken from deposition testimony designated as evidence at the trial.
-References to the trial exhibits, from the joint exhibit book, are designated as Ex.
+&lt;sup>2 References to trial testimony are designated as Tr. \\\\, if taken from live testimony at the trial held by the Court on June 10, 11 and 13, 2013; Decl. $\P$ \\\, if taken from a declaration submitted as direct testimony for the trial; and Depo. \\\\, if taken from deposition testimony designated as evidence at the trial.
+References to the trial exhibits, from the joint exhibit book, are designated as Ex. \\\\.

-2 See transcript of October 15, 2012 hearing in which the Court issued its bench ruling ("Rule 56

-Tr."), at 78-81.
+&lt;sup>3 See transcript of October 15, 2012 hearing in which the Court issued its bench ruling ("Rule 56 Tr."), at 78-81.
 See also Exs.
 5, 34, 118, 119; Kelly Decl. ¶ 16.
+The parties agree, correctly, that Illinois law governs the relations of each of NPI and NXXI, on case for any other arguments premised on Article 2 of the UCC applying to claims based on the APA.

-The parties agree, correctly, that Illinois law governs the relations of each of NPI and NXXI, on the one hand, with Walgreen, on the other.
+&lt;sup>4 The parties agree, correctly, that Illinois law governs the relations of each of NPI and NXXI, on the one hand, with Walgreen, on the other.

 By Order dated January 18, 2012 [Doc.
 137], the Court granted partial summary judgment in favor of NXXI dismissing Walgreen's claim against it for the \$1,179,559.02 "authorized return" and the related \$80,950 agreed price reduction.
-The Court concluded, for the reasons stated in its bench ruling on the parties' summary judgment motions,4 that the "authorized return" and agreed price reduction were separately bargained between Walgreen and NPI and that the "authorized return" was made to NPI, not to NXXI; therefore, only NPI, and not NXXI, is liable to Walgreen for these claims.
+The Court concluded, for the reasons stated in its bench ruling on the parties' summary judgment motions, that the "authorized return" and agreed price reduction were separately bargained between Walgreen and NPI and that the "authorized return" was made to NPI, not to NXXI; therefore, only NPI, and not NXXI, is liable to Walgreen for these claims.